- Commissions ▼

 Royal Navy (RN) Officers 1939-1945

-Tony Cunnane's Life and Times - some nice photos of the rest camp at Diyatalawa
+Tony Cunnane's Life and Times - (Internet Archive).
+The original site had some some nice photos of the rest camp at Diyatalawa which unfortunately the Internet Archive couldn't capture.

 The Asama Maru Incident